 As mentioned above, for some owners, huskies will prove to be too difficult, but for others, it may be a walk in the park!

 It depends on how well a Husky matches your normal lifestyle.
 If you have to make a lot of adjustments for the Husky, you may end up getting tired, fed up, or even giving up on your new fluffy friend.
 That’s why it’s important to consider the questions above.

 A very sad, but true reality is that huskies are one of the most abandoned breeds.
 Each case is different but a lot of people put this down to just how difficult it is owning a Husky.

-It’s easy to get blown away by their beautiful features and appearance, that you forget all of the challenges that lie ahead.
+It’s easy to get blown away by their beautiful features and appearance that we forget all of the challenges that lay ahead.